MallardOfGlory/Twitter-For-Whatever/README.md

 Questions, concerns?
 Dm me on twitter @mallardofglory

 Also this program is like 2 years old, im fairly certain some of this code is not mine, I just dont know where I got it from.
 If you find something similar, dm me on twitter so I can add the proper credits.

+These api keys have been revoked, dont bother using them.
+The ones in the program are to show what they look like incase you get stuck.